nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

 In this exercise you will learn the Nutanix Command Line Interface (nCLI):

-•	Basic Commands and Getting Help
+•	Basic commands and getting help

-•	Extracting Information
+•	Extracting information

-•	Use nCLI to Build a Storage Container
+•	Use nCLI to build a Storage Container

 Accessing nCLI and Using Basic Commands ........................................